manuelfungas/manuelfungas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Simple Shell Project
+- 🔭 I’m currently working Sorting Algorithms and Big-O Notation
-- 🌱 I’m currently learning C and Python
+- 🌱 Diving into Machine learning
 - 👯 I’m looking to collaborate on OpenSource projects in C
-- 🤔 I’m looking for help with better understanding of assembly language
+- 🤔 What is the most interesting thing I've learned?: WebSockets
 - 💬 Ask me about C programming
 - 📫 How to reach me: manuelfungatejunior@gmail.com
 - ⚡ Fun fact: Honey never spoils.
 Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.